Jelinek-J/INSPiRE/README.md

 we want to analyze only residues that actually are a part of an interface.
 There is not a specialized tool for it, however we can do it using existing INSPiRE tools and basic bash command `grep`.
-We use the query index and compute an interface feature.
+First, we use the query index and compute an interface feature.
 ```
 features -w intermediate_query2/index.ind intermediate_query2/interfaces.tur -iknowledge-base2/radiuses.rus query/
 ```